lewisk1899/CANDataGeneration/README.md

 2) Clone repository into home directory and select correct branch:

         git clone https://github.com/lewisk1899/CANDataGeneration
-        cd CAN
+        cd CANDataGeneration
         git checkout origin/main

-3) Move desired .bag file into the CAN directory with python files
+3) Move desired .bag file into the CAN directory (which is inside the CANDataGeneration folder) with python files

 4) Run the software: